LaboratoryForPlayfulComputation/AlpacaMLScratchExtension/README.md

 ### Set up the Scratch server
 1. Download the source code for the Scratch server at: https://drive.google.com/file/d/18_Jm6u0LArYsIBWWuor2HRQBtb4_f6eZ/view?usp=sharing
 2. Extract the downloaded file, which gives you a folder called "scratch-gui"
-3. Configure the AlpacaML extension for your signaling server
+3. Configure the AlpacaML extension for your signaling server:
    - The WebSocket URL of the signaling server is hardcoded in the extension
    - Replace the URL in line 16 of `scratch-gui/node_modules/scratch-vm/src/extensions/scratch3_alpacaml/index.js` with the URL printed by your signaling server
    - For example: `this.socket = new WebSocket('ws://192.168.0.11:8080');`